 Every day, 96 people are killed by guns.
 Gun violence is a public health crisis.
 Together, we can educate and advocate for evidence-based solutions.

 The Med Students for Gun Safety (MSGS) Campaign is a group of health professional students dedicated to advocating for responsible gun ownership and effective federal violence prevention legislation to improve public health.
 MSGS was recently launched in August 2018 to create a stronger health student force in the national effort for gun violence prevention.
-Regardless of when MSGS was established, the campaign has already begun to coordinate efforts around the country to end this epidemic.
+The MSGS campaign has already begun to coordinate efforts around the country to end this epidemic.
 Join us!

-Review the resources here to learn more about the epidemic of gun violence.
+Review the resources on this webpage to learn more about the epidemic of gun violence.
 It is important to look at the statistics, barriers to research and legislative hurdles to truly understand the evolution of this public health crisis.